arquivei/go-pipeline/README.md

 It's also shipped with aws and gcloud clients and some utility scripts.

+There are two tags available:

+  - `latest`: this is the image to be used for building stuff or executing tasks.
+  - `scratch`: this is a scratch image already configured with timezone and cacerts.
+This should be used to embbed statically linked binaries.

 ### Using this image

 If you are going to push the generated assets to aws or gcloud, run the appropriate scripts: